olivia-xie/life-track/README.md

 ## Built With

-* Java, XML, Firebase in Android Studio
+* Java, XML, SQLite, Firebase in Android Studio